 Organic food, on the other hand, is produced using natural fertilizers like manure and compost.
 While organic crops don't have as much protection from bugs (and other critters), they are free of harmful chemicals.

-2. Organic Foods Have More Antioxidants
+2. Organic Foods Are More Nutrient Dense (especially antioxidants)

 Antioxidants are compounds that help to protect your body's cells.
 We get antioxidants from the foods that we eat and from supplements (like our Essentially-U).